HaznRealOne/HaznRealOne/README.md

 - 🌱 I’m currently learning JavaScript, Typescript
 - 💞️ I'm From Indonesia

-*🐱 My GitHub Data**
+*📦 Github Stat*

-> 🏆 601 Contributions in the Year 2021
+> 🏷️ New Project :
  >
-> 📦 7.6 MB Used in GitHub's Storage
+> ❤️ Location : Indonesia
  >
-> 💼 Opted to Hire
+> ⭐ The goal of becoming a professional programmer
  >
-> 📜 18 Public Repositories
+> 🙂 0 Public Repositories
  >
-> 🔑 15 Private Repositories
+> 😳 0 Private Repositories
  >

 <!---